Celebrities’ real names revealed

 Michael Douglas (Michael Keaton)

 Any fan can probably guess why Michael Keaton needed to change his name from the one on his birth certificate: Michael Douglas.
 After moving to Los Angeles to audition for TV roles, the actor knew he had to find a new name in order to avoid confusion the the already established actor Michael Douglas.
 He chose to adopt the surname Keaton out of admiration for a fellow actor.
 No, not Diane Keaton.
 It was actually a tribute to the early 20th century vaudevillian Buster Keaton.

 The last name you'd probably expect to belong to the devilish figure of Marilyn Manson is something as mundane as Brian Warner.
 The singer came from a pretty traditional, Christian family, and it was in Christian grade school that the teachers showed him and his classmates the music that they weren't supposed to be listening to, and he was immediately hooked.
 When he started his first band in the late '80s, Warner created his stage name by combining the names of two seemingly opposite cultural icons: Marilyn Monroe and Charles Manson.

 Eileen Edwards (Shania Twain)

 Eileen Edwards had a rough upbringing in rural Ontario.
 Her parents divorced when she was 2, and she was forced to sing in bars at closing time before she was 10 to make money to support her depressed mother and sometimes violent stepdad.
 When her mother married Jerry Twain, an Ojibwe Native American, he adopted Eileen and her two sisters, and they all took Twain as their last name.
-When Twain signed her first record deal in 1993, she took the name Shania.
+When she signed her first record deal in 1993, she took the name Shania Twain.
 Some have said the name is an Ojibwe word meaning "on my way," but Shania has admitted that the name actually has no meaning.

 Reginald Dwight (Elton John)